boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **PRE_LOADED_CONNECTION**

 If you only need a single tenant or a handful of pre-configured tenants then this config will help you read and load IdP (both OpenID and SAML)connections.
-It works well with the mem DB engine so you don't have to configure any external databases for this to work (though it works with those as well).
+It works well with the mem DB<sup>[See note below](#memdb)</sup> engine so you don't have to configure any external databases for this to work (though it works with those as well).
 This is a path (absolute or relative) to a directory that contains files organized in the format described in the next section.
 Check [this section](./pre-loaded-connections.md) for more details

+**NOTE:** <a id="memdb">In a serverless deployment like Vercel, the mem db won't persist across API calls since each call is a fresh lambda invocation with an entirely new context.</a>

 NPM library option: `preLoadedConnection`